Cristo Re alla Celestia Favaretto Fisca/Lirussi 1950-52

 1772.
 Over the door is a 15th-century bas-relief (see right) of Saint Martin

-Cloak, an image which appears on garishly-iced and sweet-studded
+a vision of Christ wearing it.
+The image also appears on garishly-iced and sweet-studded

 biscuits given to children on the 11th of November, the saint's feast day.